monsoonmaelstrom/book2/book2.md

 Another five minutes pass before Giorgi manages to get his paper cones lit.
 But he does, and all at the same time too.

-“Nice,” I tell him.
-“Come out of the stream.”
+“Nice.
+Come out of the stream.”
 I wait for him to near Peter and me, and then tell him, “You’re actually pretty good at this.
 Good enough to fuck it up spectacularly, so do me a favor and don’t practice this shit alone, yeah?”

 He nods in assent, then says quietly, “You know your mom’s been watching for the last twenty minutes?”